African art > Dolls > Statuette Ashanti

 Watch the video

-Ashanti are one of Ghana's ethnic groups (formerly Côte de l'Or), from the Akans group, living in a forested area.
-Like other people living in the central and southern part of Ghana, she speaks a language of the group Twi .
+Shanti are one of the ethnic groups in Ghana (formerly Côte de l'Or), part of the Akan group, living in a forested area.
+Like other people living in the central and southern part of Ghana, she speaks a language of the Twi group.
 This people regard women as the final arbiter of all decisions.
 Fertility and children are the most common themes depicted in Ashanti wood carvings.
-This ethnic group has built a relatively democratic society based on the moral value of the individual.
-The Ashanti founded a monarchy as early as the 17th century.
-The identities of the various Akan ethnic groups have been influenced by both Islam and Christianity.

 This item is sold with its certificate of authenticity